 Many exchanges charge what we call taker fees, from the takers, and what we call maker fees, from the makers.
 Takers are the people removing liquidity from the order book by accepting already placed orders, and makers are the ones placing those orders.
 The main alternative to this is to simply charge “flat” fees.
 Flat fees mean that the exchange charges the taker and the maker the same fee.

 As most exchanges that offer derivatives trading, this exchange offers a “maker discount”.
-They charge takers 0.05% and makers 0.00%.
-This means that if you are a maker, thus promoting liquidity at the exchange, you don’t have to pay anything at all!
+They charge takers 0.06% and makers 0.02%.

-0.05% for takers and 0.00% makers is really competitive and indeed a consumer friendly fee model.
-To our knowledge, 0.05% is the lowest taker fee for cryptocurrency derivatives trading out there.
+0.06% for takers and 0.02% for makers is competitive and a consumer friendly fee model.

 BaseFEX Withdrawal fees

 Another fee to consider before choosing which exchange to trade at is the withdrawal fee.
 The withdrawal fee is usually fixed (regardless of the amount of cryptocurrency units withdrawn), and varies from cryptocurrency to cryptocurrency.
 The global industry average withdrawal fee is 0.000812 BTC when you withdraw BTC.
 Here, at BaseFEX, you pay no withdrawal fees at all.
 Zero.
 This is very impressive indeed and there’s only 30 something exchanges in the whole world that offer zero-fee withdrawals.